|

 reducing the cost of your business travels, follow these eight steps:

-- Plan ahead.
-Planning ahead is almost always the #1 way to get a
+Plan ahead.
+Planning ahead is almost always the #1 way to get

-better deal.
-From airline tickets to rental cars to hotel rooms, you'll
+a better deal.
+From airline tickets to rental cars to hotel rooms,

-- Use the Internet.
-Websites like Expedia Corporate Travel and Orbitz for Business offer discounted deals on hotels, car rentals,
+Use the Internet.
+Websites like Egencia offer discounted deals on hotels, car rentals,

 and plane tickets.
 Sometimes, though, the individual vendors may